Many hydroponic growers have only grown fruits, herbs, and veggies. But what if you decided…

-If you choose to start growing your peas with the seed method then you will want to start planting those before placing them into your hydroponic system.
-To do this, simply place a seed into soil and wait a few weeks for germination to begin.
-Once you have one or two leaves, then it’s time to put it into your hydroponic system!
+If you choose to grow your peas using the seed method, you’ll first need to start germinating them.
+Place a seed into soil and wait for a few weeks for germination to begin.
+Once you have one or two leaves, it’s time to put it into your hydroponic system.

 Hydroponic Peas from Seed to Harvest

 Are you interested in growing your own green peas but don’t have a lot of space or time for traditional gardening methods?
 Aeroponic gardening might be just the solution you need!
 Here’s how to grow aeroponic green peas easily and efficiently.